ishrakhan99/jacksonville-may-2026/README.md

-# Jacksonville MAY Weather Analysis
+# Jacksonville May Weather Analysis

 A small data project exploring May weather patterns in Jacksonville, FL using a public weather API.